rschristopher/ischristtrue.com/src/who-is-christ.md

     Whatever we do not give to God to use in our ascetic struggles will be used by the other one (i.e., Satan).
 Our Lord gives us the commandment to love Him with all our souls and all our heart [Matthew 22:37], so that the evil one cannot find a place to rest within us.

 This may seem impossible, and that's the point, we are called to something greater than ourselves.
 We are called to Christ, and by giving everything to Christ we become aware of the God-given grace that sustains us.
-We become aware of our part in His will, for His will be done.
+We become aware of our part in God's will, for His will be done.
-We become the actuality of His triumph over sin and death.
+We become the actuality of God's triumph over sin and death.